jillxoreilly/StatsCourseBook/_build/html/_sources/power_intro.md

 to occur due to chance, if the null hypothesis were true (chance of a Type 1 error).

-This week we are thinking abbout the *other* type of error, Type 2.
+This week we are thinking about the *other* type of error, Type 2.

 Type 2 errors occur when the alternative hypothesis is actually true (eg, there is a difference in means between groups) but we fail to